BrunoZell/ask.network/lightpaper.md

 _Work in progress.
 Feel free to ask for more information._

 Summary: A voucher economy is constructed which lets the user navigate within a generalization-specialization spectrum of productive services.
 On the one extreme, there is $ASK which represents a general purpose voucher for everything offerable.
 Users can specialize their amount of $ASK into more specialized vouchers, constraining the use of the tokens to just the service offerings that match the voucher definition.
 On the other extreme, we have a fully specialized voucher which defines a specific service offering from a specific service provider.

+## Next steps

+Implementations of the observation pool and local semantic-causal reasoning are in the works.
+First it is used for algorithmic trading.
+Once that software is stable, the public network is implemented which makes trading bots across organizational boundaries coordinate with each other, creating a global market making botnet and possibly a p2p crypto exchange.
+Further, domains that model physical reality are authored to gradually enable negotiation of social coordination in reality directly without the need for traditional financial products.

+There are two ways you can contribute:

+You can **help implementing this** using your technical expertise and dedication in exchange for a minimum viable life (MVL).
+[Text me](https://t.me/extremecookie) if you are interested.

+Alternatively, you can **donate crypto assets** to pay for the MVLs of our contributors.
+Please send crypto assets to our SAFE on Ethereum: [`0x5cf266bb7b5EFE578C2C63A14Ea2b644710E153e`](https://app.safe.global/balances?safe=eth:0x5cf266bb7b5EFE578C2C63A14Ea2b644710E153e).
+If you want access to the multisig, just ask.